School Psychologist

 - to be committed to inclusion.

-The School Psychologist collaborates with individual teachers, school administrators, and school system staff to develop and evaluate prevention programs.
-This may include:
+The School Psychologist collaborates with individual teachers, administrators, and school and district staff to develop and evaluate educational programs for students.

-- Primary or Tier 1 prevention programs that involve all staff and students that foster the learning and mental health of students (e.g., evidence-based literacy and numeracy education in primary classrooms; prevention of bullying; social and emotional learning).
+- Universal (Tier 1) supports that involve all staff and students and foster learning and mental health (e.g., evidence-based literacy and numeracy education; prevention of bullying; social and emotional learning).

-- Tertiary or Tier 3 academic, behavioural, or psychosocial interventions for students with diagnosed disabilities or mental health difficulties.
+- Intensive (Tier 3) academic, behavioural, or psychosocial interventions for students requiring extensive support for learning or mental health challenges.

-The School Psychologist consults with school-based, District and community partners, parents/guardians, and students as appropriate to:
+The School Psychologist consults with school-based, District and community partners, parents, guardians/caregivers, and students as appropriate to:

-- assist schools in the identification and planning process, at both the school and District levels, for learners with complex needs.
+- assist schools in the identification and planning process, at both the school and District levels, for learners with diverse abilities.

 - collaborate with school-based teams to develop and implement pre-referral interventions.